Poreyy/PvPToggler/README.md

 - Easy to use; Configuring and using is extremely simple.
 Everything in the config.yml file is documented and explained well.

-- Toggle-commands; You can execute certain commands when a player enables/disables PvP using the *on-pvp-enable/disable* feature.
+- Toggle-commands; You can make console execute certain commands when a player enables/disables PvP using the *on-pvp-enable/disable* feature.

 - Cached-inventories; This feature saves a player's inventory when they enable PvP and restores it when they disable PvP.